blbadger/blbadger.github.io/smaller-lms-2.md

 This is relevant because we can get an idea of how to make an extremely fast (to run, that is) language model by considering what exactly happens during autoregressive inference.
 When one considers autoregressive inference, it is generally noted that models like Transformers that compare all tokens to all other tokens scale with $n^3d$ time complexity without caching, and $n^2d$ with caching for $n$ tokens and hidden dimension $d$.
 It is less appreciated that inference time also depends on the number of layers of linear transformations in a model $l$, as because typically each layer is separated from each next layer by one or more nonlinear transformation (layer normalization, ReLU, GeLU etc.) such that the actual time complexity becomes $n^2dl^2$ as each of the $n^2$ token comparisons require $l$ steps.

 Clearly it would be advantageous to reduce the number of layers in a model, but how can this be done while maintaining an efficiently trainable architecture?
-If a